 Following his graduation, Skretkowicz worked as an assistant coach at his former high school, Wallkill Valley Regional (N.J.).
 While competing there, Skretkowicz was a three-time State Placewinner, including a State Champion his junior year and a six-time Wrestling All-American, while competing in Greco, Freestyle and Folkstyle.

-Skretkowicz resides in Lexington with his wife, Megan, along with their two dogs, Briar and Bentley.
+Skretkowicz resides in Lexington with his wife, Megan, two sons and two dogs.